Anna Faris Talks Staying Friends With Chris Pratt Post-Split

 Do you need the tissues yet?

-Pratt and Faris announced they were calling it quits in on social media back in August.
+Pratt and Faris announced they were calling it quits on social media back in August.

-Fans were devastated when they heard that the couple, and Faris seems to understand this reaction.
+Fans were devastated when they heard the news, and Faris seems to understand this reaction.

 "It's understandable that people seemed so invested in our happiness together," The Cloudy With a Chance of Meatballs voiceover actress told People.
-"All I can say about that is, it's all true—that we truly adore each other, and we love each other, I think it still comes through."
+"All I can say about that is it's all true—that we truly adore each other, and we love each other.
+I think it still comes through."

 Even though Faris wrote that she "never bought" the idea that her mate should be her best friend in an essay for Cosmopolitan, you can't deny that she and the Jurassic World actor were close.